akbartus/A-Frame-SpotLight-with-Texture-Component/README.md

 <img src="img/screenshot.gif" title="Video screen capture" alt="Video screen capture" height="400">

 ### **Description / Rationale**
 This is an A-Frame component, which demonstrates spotlight with texture.
-It can also be called as a projected texture because texture is dynamically projected on mesh surfaces.
+It can also be called as a projected texture component because texture is dynamically projected on mesh surfaces.
 The component was created based on the works by Marco Fugaro named <a href="https://github.com/marcofugaro/three-projected-material">Three Projected Material</a>, <a href="https://github.com/marcofugaro/codrops-texture-projection">Codrops Texture Projection</a> as well as Spotlight example provided in <a href="https://threejs.org/examples/#webgl_lights_spotlight">Three.js library</a>.

 ### **Instructions**
 In order to use the component attach "spotlight-texture" to "a-scene".
 The component has the following attributes: